Jeffrey-Ede/datasets/vaegan/README.md

 This directory is for variational autoecoders (VAEs).
 It contains their source code, dataset encodings, points in tSNE visualizations (for interactive visualizations), and modified tSNE implementations.

 Code for our VAEs is adapted from code for VAE-GANs [here](https://github.com/zhangqianhui/vae-gan-tensorflow).
-Nonetheless, it includes implementations for discriminators and [spectral normalization](https://arxiv.org/abs/1802.05957), so it can easily be re-adapted for VAE-GANs.
+It includes implementations for discriminators and [spectral normalization](https://arxiv.org/abs/1802.05957), so it can easily be re-adapted for VAE-GANs.

 ## Experiments